jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I make the failing line to make the test pass
+I change the failing line to a :ref:`True` statement

 .. code-block:: python

   def test_assertion_errors_w_true(self):
       assert True is True

+and the test pases

 red: make it fail
 #################################################################################

-What if I try the above test using the `unittest.TestCase.assertTrue <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertTrue>`_ :ref:`method<functions>` ?
+What if I try the above test using the `unittest.TestCase.assertTrue` :ref:`method<functions>` ?

 .. code-block:: python